leiiiooo/medium-unlimited/README.md

 Code repository for the browser extension to unlock the articles behind the medium.com membership paywall.

 Try the production version of the extension here:

 For Chrome: https://manojvivek.github.io/medium-unlimited/download/

 For Firefox: https://addons.mozilla.org/en-US/firefox/addon/medium-unlimited-read-for-free

+# Add New WebSite Host
+If u want to add some

 # Development